BPRC-Bioinfo/LRS-Assembler/README.md

 ## Cite

-The manuscript detailing LRS-Assembler is currently in preparation.
+The manuscript detailing LRS-Assembler is currently under review.